Update 1/29/2017: This article has been updated to reflect additional information from the San Francisco International Airport.

 The office also warned that the executive order calls for a review of the United States’ visa issuance process for all countries.
 Because these revisions are ongoing, the office warned that other countries may be added to or removed from the suspension list.

 Iranian international student Omid Shams Solari, who is a doctoral candidate in statistics, said the executive order has changed his entire perspective on his future.
-Before the order, he had planned to get a job in the United States and start on the road to citizenship, but now he has begun to consider applying for jobs in other countries.

 “I spent most of my 20s in this country.
 I love California, and I love Berkeley,” Shams Solari said, adding that he thinks of Berkeley as his second home.